-- > Deliberately hurtful
+- Deliberately hurtful

-- > Repeated, often over a period
+- Repeated, often over a period of time

-- > There is a Power Imbalance
+- There is a Power Imbalance

-- > It is intentional
+- It is intentional

 We use the term bullying related behaviour when reporting an incident.
-Not all incidents are repeated behaviours from a perpetrator to a target, but the reporting of such behaviours will enable the appropriate pastoral staff to decide what support and follow-up is needed to reduce the risk of a bullying related behaviour being repeated.
+Not all incidents are repeated behaviours from a perpetrator to a target, but the reporting of such behaviours will enable the appropriate pastoral staff to decide what support and follow-up is needed to reduce the risk of a bullying related behaviour being repeated and to support the target as a result of the bullying related behaviour.